Kartiklearns/Kartiklearns/README.md

 ## Hi there 👋

-I’m Kartik, a fullstack dev based in India.
+I’m Kartik, a law student based in India.

-I am a Law student too.

 I am doing Fullstack development as to learn something new and replace my addiction for gaming.